What does a graduate consultant do?

 Fact-finding, making recommendations and updating the client are part of the job for any graduate assigned to a management consulting project.
 Often one stage of the assignment overlaps with another and the length and character of the whole thing will vary depending on the client, their business and the issues being tackled.
 Here are the key elements (simplified, of course!) of a typical assigment:

-1. Defining The initial team examines a client's situation and identifies issues.
+1. Defining The initial team examines a client's situation and identifies issues to tackle.
 It defines objectives for the assignment and presents these to the client.
 Graduate roles: researching the company and collating information (eg financial data).

 2. Identifying The full team is assembled and fully briefed for the assignment.
 The steering committee is also identified and assembled in the client organisation.
 Graduate roles: preparing briefing material(s) for the consulting team; conducting further research.